N-VenkataSaiKrishna/SQL-PROJECTS/README.md

 # SQL-PROJECTS

 # Data Exploration on covid dataset
-MS SQL Data Exploration project on Covid
+MS SQL Data Exploration project using Covid dataset

 •	In this project, I have used various SQL functions to get the required output from the data.